 See Related: Things Amsterdam is Famous For

-I realize some may be a little bit surprised to learn there’s a casino in Amsterdam at all.
-For one thing, the city isn’t really known for this attraction the way some major cities with live casinos are.
-For another, poker sites from the UK and slot and arcade sites from all over have essentially given rise to a whole digital casino world that renders physical gaming largely unnecessary.
+For another, poker sites from the UK and slot and arcade sites from all over have given rise to a whole digital casino world that renders physical gaming largely unnecessary.

 Despite these factors, the Holland Casino remains in place, smack in the middle of the Leidseplein entertainment district.
-It’s a striking place, all lit up at night and filled with a tremendous variety of games, entertainment, and comforts inside.
-At some point you’ll want a quick break from the cold, and this is as good a place as any to take one.
+It’s a striking place, lit at night and filled with various games, entertainment, and comforts.
+You’ll want a quick break from the cold at some point, and this is as good a place as any to take one.

 7. Ice Skating

 It’s natural to wonder if ice skating is an option.
-This is a city that, perhaps above all else, is famous for its canal system; it’s the Venice of northern Europe in that sense, and if you’re visiting in December, naturally, it may occur to you that those canals could freeze over and make for natural ice skating lanes.
+This is a city that, perhaps above all else, is famous for its canal system; it’s the Venice of the North in that sense, and if you’re visiting Amsterdam in December, naturally, it may occur to you that those canals could freeze over and become a natural ice skating rink.

-And even if the canals aren’t open for skating, reasonably cold weather sometimes results in more artificial ice rinks being set up in the city – most notably outside of Rijksmuseum, where there’s sometimes a cheerful crowd to be found skating about with snowy surroundings.
+And even if the canals aren’t open for skating, reasonably cold weather sometimes results in more artificial ice rinks being set up in the city – most notably outside of Rijksmuseum, where there’s sometimes a cheerful crowd skating about in snowy surroundings.

-Here I may not be telling you anything you don’t know, but Amsterdam is somewhat renowned for its comfort food.
+I may not be telling you anything you don’t know, but Amsterdam is somewhat renowned for its comfort food.
 And if you’re like me, that’s particularly appealing while traveling in the winter.
-For one thing, you usually feel a little bit more free to indulge while you’re on vacation exploring a new place.
+For one thing, you usually feel a little bit freer to indulge while you’re on vacation exploring a new place.

-These kinds of pastries and desserts are available all over the city, and while you’re out looking for a treat you’re also likely to find some of the best coffee and espresso beverages you’ve ever had in your life.
+These kinds of pastries and desserts are available all over the city, and while you’re out looking for a treat, you’re also likely to find some of the best coffee and espresso beverages you’ve ever had.

-People playing the role still appear this way today, and the costuming and makeup have become increasingly controversial.
+People playing the role still appear this way today (not in Amsterdam but in neighboring towns), and the costuming and makeup have become increasingly controversial.

 10. New Year’s Eve Celebrations